ScottDSS/git_learning/README.md

 # Introduction

-This is a basic HelloWorld app programme.
-A "Hello, World!" program generally is a computer program that outputs or displays the message "Hello, World!"
+This is a basic Hello World app programme.
+A "Hello World!" programme generally is a computer program that outputs or displays the message "Hello World!"
 It is often the first program that those learning to code write.

 Python already comes pre-installed on Mac OS X